Serafín Sánchez: Early years

-His youth passed between the city and the country.
+He experienced his youth between the rural town of Arroyo Blanco, where his family came from, and the larger city of Sancti Spiritus, where he was born.
 He completed primary studies at a Jesuit college in his hometown.

 He managed to graduate as a surveyor, but he always longed to be a teacher, a job he would do in the heat of war.
-His ideals, ingrained since childhood, allowed him to shed a life dependent on his parents.

 Ten Years' War

-He rose in arms on February 6 of 1869 in the north of the present province of Sancti Spiritus with only 45 men.
+He rose in arms on 6 February 1869 in the north of the present province of Sancti Spiritus with only 45 men.
 Four days after the first part in combat Mayajigua and then others such as Chambas, Palo Seco, La Sacra, Naranjo, and Cascorro, among others.